heidihendry/camelot/README.md

 Camelot has a detailed [documentation website](http://camelot-project.readthedocs.io/en/latest) should you need clarification on any part of Camelot.
 Everything from [installation](http://camelot-project.readthedocs.io/en/latest/gettingstarted.html), to [usage](http://camelot-project.readthedocs.io/en/latest/survey.html) and to [administration](http://camelot-project.readthedocs.io/en/latest/administration.html) is covered there.

-If there's any question you might have that remains unanswered by the documentation, or if you want to stay up-to-date with announcements of new releases, please join the Google Group:
+If there's any question you might have that remains unanswered by the documentation, or if you want to stay up-to-date with the latest announcements, please join the Google Group:

 https://groups.google.com/forum/#!forum/camelot-project